-If you would like to contribute a feature, then please do get in touch with me.
+If you would like to contribute a feature, then please do get in touch with us.

 First up, we have blogger Steve Aryan.
 He runs his own blog Steve’s Fantasy Book Reviews and is also the co-host of a comics and pop culture podcast (which includes a Book Club and Author Interview feature on a regular basis).
 You can find him on Twitter under @cbosteve

 Many people view Tolkien as the Grandfather of fantasy.
 Since then the genre has evolved dramatically and to me the Father of modern heroic fantasy is David Gemmell.
 Growing up I read Tolkien and then authors including David Eddings, Terry Brooks and David Gemmell.
 Years later I went back and looked at them again, and the books that stand up to the test of time and are still enjoyable repeat reads as an adult, are those by Gemmell.
 He always dealt with adult themes, created complex characters and wrote what some now term gritty fantasy long before such labels existed.

 Gemmell’s style of writing is succinct and the pacing is fast, but he never sacrificed substance for speed.
 It is all on the page, a level of description that is just enough to tell you exactly what is going on, without feeling as if you’ve been short changed by the author.
 I don’t think he ever wrote a book over 500 pages and all were standalone stories, more or less.
 Several characters became popular so he wrote sequels and stories in the same settings, with the most famous being his DRENAI novels.